-It is no secret that finding a 24-hour restaurant in the Boston area can be a difficult task, but there are a few here and there if you look hard enough.
-At least a couple of them are located in or very near the downtown area of Beantown itself, including the popular South Street Diner near South Station and a relatively little-known place a bit further out (the Newmarket Square and South Bay area near where Roxbury and Dorchester meet) called Victoria's Diner.
-And while Victoria's isn't open 24 hours all the time--they are open all day and all night on Thursday, Friday, and Saturday--they are open for breakfast, lunch, and dinner seven days a week, which is a relative rarity among diners in and around the city.
+It is no secret that finding a 24-hour restaurant in the Boston area can be a very difficult task, but there are a few here and there if you look hard enough.
+At least a couple of them are located in or very near the downtown area of the city itself, including the popular and oh-so-good South Street Diner in the Leather District near South Station and a relatively little-known place a bit further out (the Newmarket Square and South Bay area near where Roxbury and Dorchester meet) called Victoria's Diner.
+And while Victoria's Diner isn't open 24 hours all the time, they are open all day and all night on Friday and Saturday, which is a relative rarity among restaurants, bars, and other food places in and around the city.

 Located in a dusty and rather gritty industrial section of Boston that is starting to see some new development, Victoria's Diner is one of a handful of dining spots in the immediate area, and had once been home to a long-closed one that is greatly missed--Speed's, a hot dog wagon that had been a local institution.
 Needless to say, truckers and warehouse workers frequent Victoria's and the other restaurants around here, but Victoria's also attracts college students, families from Roxbury and Dorchester, South Shore suburbanites, and many others who happen to know of this restaurant.
 The place itself is fairly spacious for a diner, with a bright and relatively cheery front room that has about 20 tables and a few stools at the counter, and a cozy and quiet back room with another 10 tables or so and stained glass windows bringing a little bit of light into the otherwise dimly-lit space.